damiso15/alx-higher_level_programming/0x0B-python-input_output/README.md

 # alx-high_level_programming
 * 0-read_file.py - Write a function that reads a text file (`UTF8`) and prints it to stdout
 * 1-write_file.py - Write a function that writes a string to a text file (`UTF8`) and returns the number of characters written
+* 2-append_write.py - Write a function that appends a string at the end of a text file (`UTF8`) and returns the number of characters added

 ## 0-read_file.py ##